PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 -------------------------

 `GitHub`__ is a free cloud service that **allows anyone to have Git repositories on distant servers**.
 Such services allow their users to easily share their source code.
-They are an essential actor for the open-source development.
-You can find on GitHub such projects as the `Linux kernel`__ , the software that runs `Wikipedia`__... and last but not
+They are an essential actors for the open-source development.
+You can find on GitHub such projects as the `Linux kernel`__, the software that runs `Wikipedia`__... and last but not
 least: `PyMoDAQ`__!

 __ https://github.com/